Fish and Fisheries

 Models to Improve Groundfish Management

-Washington Sea Grant/NOAA Fisheries Fellow is developing and testing frameworks to evaluate how well groundfish fisheries management strategies perform when using long-term survey data.
+Washington Sea Grant/NOAA Fisheries Fellow developed and tested frameworks to evaluate how well groundfish fisheries management strategies perform when using long-term survey data.

 Kemp, Brian, Principal Investigator